mcandre/CRDispatcher/README.markdown

 # CRDispatcher Vim Plugin
 This is a utility plugin which is used in my other Vim plugins.
-It let regieter callback functions which transform the command line after hitting
+It registers callback functions which transform the command line after hitting
 enter: for example EnchantedVim is using it to add `\v` to patterns.

 It also has a nice hack to make `c_CTRL-F` work nicely: it will transform